szwen/familyConf/README.md

 ### 2. WEBCAM setup
 Connect the webcam to the raspberry pi and run a few tests with the chosen videoconferencing platform to check that the hardware works fine.
 This step heavily depends on the chosen platform.
-For example, we are going to use Google Meet from the Chromium browser, which required us to select the microphone source both in [Chromium settings](chrome://settings/content/microphone) and in the Meet platform.
+For example, we are going to use Google Meet from the Chromium browser, which required us to select the microphone source both in Chromium settings (chrome://settings/content/microphone) and in the Meet platform.
 We selected an entry named 'USB Audio-Hardware device'.

 ### 3. Videoconference autorun